"""PyTorch implementation of classic Self Organizing Maps using batch learning."""

 data = data.unsqueeze(0)

-distances = self.distance_fn(data_expanded, weights_expanded)
+distances = self.distance_fn(data, self.weights)

-if data_batch_size == 1:
+if distances.shape[0] == 1 and data.shape[0] == 1:

 distances = distances.squeeze(0)